In which horrifying unethical experiments

 Permalink

 Most people at the Rebellion adventure, or at least most people who want to fight.
 It's the way to get more powerful, and they need powerful people if they are to stand up to Rekenber.
 And they usually adventure alone—which is to say, they try to find parties outside the Rebellion itself.
-This is partly to diffuse attention but also partly as "recruiting tactics", by sounding out more people to maybe help them and join their cause.
+This is partly to diffuse attention but also partly as "recruitment tactics", by sounding out more people to maybe help them and join their cause.
 This is a vector of risk, but command judges that risk worth it, as they are still nowhere near the numbers they had before that tragic day years ago.
 It does, however, also mean that command needs to be very sure, not only of your loyalties, but also of your ability to judge people's characters and control secrets, before allowing you to go out.

 Permalink